 How Has the Catholic Church Avoided Its Responsibility?

 For decades, the Catholic Church chose to avoid responsibility for their priests' actions.
-They were in the unique position of maintaining control over the abused children, their families, and the information that could prove their cases.
+They were in the unique position of maintaining control over the abused children, their families, and the information that can prove their cases.
 They abused that control and their power by denying that there was a problem and actively participating in cover-ups.

 Statute of Limitations Defenses

-After decades of hiding their priests' crimes, the Catholic Church still had Florida Statutes on their side.
+After decades of hiding their priests' crimes, the Catholic Church still had Florida Statutes on its side.
 As the incidents occurred years in the past, the statute of limitations barred the adults' claims for damages sustained while they were children.

 Fortunately, the State Legislature modified §95.11, Florida's statute of limitations provision.
 It now accommodates abuse victims by allowing the statute of limitations to commence from the “...time of discovery by the injured party of both the injury and the causal relationship between the injury and the abuse…” Unfortunately, the statute does not apply to vicarious liability incurred by bishops, the Catholic Church, or other supervisory entities.